reduxjs/reselect/README.md

 )
 ```

-Props are passed as the second argument to the `visibilityFilter` and `todos` selectors.
-The `listId` prop is being used to get the filter and contents of the required `TodoList`.
+`visibilityFilter` and `todos` are receiving the props through the second parameter `props`.
+To enable multiple todo list compononents, `visibilityFilter` and `todos` are now arrays indexed by the `listId`.

 #### `containers/VisibleTodoList.js`